Contingency plan: Definition, examples & how to create

 [inline illustration] 5 steps to include in your contingency plan (infographic)

-For example, let’s say you’ve identified a potential staff shortage as a likely and severe risk.
-This would significantly impact normal operations, so you want to create a contingency plan to prepare for it.
-Each person on your team has a very particular skill set, and it would be difficult to manage team responsibilities if more than one person left at the same time.
+For example, let's say you've identified a potential staff shortage as a likely and severe risk.
+This would significantly affect normal operations, so you want to create a contingency plan to prepare for it.
 Your contingency plan might include who can cover certain projects or processes while you hire a backfill, or how to improve team documentation to prevent siloed skillsets.

 6. Get approval for contingency plans